Ya-Foo/QR-register/README.md

 5. Once all the delegates have registered, close the window then wait for the program to sync the data with the Google Sheets

+## Example usage

 ## Troubleshooting

 Sign in with the wrong Google Account?
 Delete the `auth/token.json` then run `src/main.py` again
 > [!CAUTION]
 > Again, do not share this token to anyone (same reason as credentials)